Causal Multi-Task Demand Learning: Abstract

 \section{Abstract}

-We study a canonical multi-task demand learning problem motivated by retail pricing, in which a firm seeks to estimate heterogeneous linear price-response functions across a large collection of decision contexts.
-Each context is characterized by rich observable covariates yet typically exhibits only limited historical price variation, motivating the use of multi-task learning to borrow strength across tasks.
-A central challenge in this setting is endogeneity: historical prices are chosen by managers or algorithms and may be arbitrarily correlated with unobserved, task-level demand determinants.
-Under such confounding by latent fundamentals, commonly used approaches, such as pooled regression and meta-learning, fail to identify causal price effects.
+We study a canonical multi-task demand-learning problem motivated by retail pricing, where a firm seeks to estimate heterogeneous linear price-response functions across multiple decision contexts.
+Each context is described by rich covariates but exhibits limited price variation, motivating transfer learning across tasks.
+A central challenge in leveraging cross-task transfer is endogeneity: prices may be arbitrarily correlated with unobserved task-level demand determinants across tasks.

-We propose a new estimation framework that achieves causal identification despite arbitrary dependence between prices and latent task structure.
-Our approach, {\it Decision-Conditioned Masked-Outcome Meta-Learning (DCMOML)}, involves carefully designing the information set of a meta-learner to leverage cross-task heterogeneity while accounting for endogenous decision histories.
-Under a mild restriction on price adaptivity in each task, we establish that this method identifies the conditional mean of the task-specific causal parameters given the designed information set.
-Our results provide guarantees for large-scale demand estimation with endogenous prices and small per-task samples, offering a principled foundation for deploying causal, data-driven pricing models in operational environments.
+We propose a new meta-learning framework that identifies the conditional mean of task-specific causal demand parameters given a subset of task-specific observables despite such confounding, assuming that each task contains at least two distinct {\it locally} exogenous price points.
+This subset is carefully designed to include all of the prices to address cross-task confounding, while masking two demand outcomes that provide randomized supervision to address identifiability issues arising from the inclusion of all prices.
+We show that this information design is maximally uniformly valid, in that any refinement of the conditioning set that reveals withheld-outcome information is not guaranteed to identify the conditional mean causal target.
+We validate our method on real and synthetic data, demonstrating improved recovery of demand responses relative to standard transfer-learning baselines.